sansari/BEWDiful_Students/08_5_Review/slides/slides_08_5.md

 ##The Dispatcher
 ###routes.rb

-*	Located at config/routes.rb*	Connects URLs to code	* Used for mapping urls to your code*	Current Routes: $ rake routes	*	Rails 4: Can be seen at http://localhost:3000/rails/info/routes
+*	Located at config/routes.rb*	Connects URLs to code	* Used for mapping urls to your code*	Current Routes: `rake routes`	*	Rails 4: Can be seen at http://localhost:3000/rails/info/routes

 ![](../../assets/rails/routes.png)